 Speech Language Therapy

 Our speech language team is comprised of many highly-skilled pathologists all of whom have Master’s Degrees in communication development and disorders.
-In addition, all of our therapist either have or are working towards their North Carolina licensure and national accreditation by the American Speech Language and Hearing Association (Certificate of Clinical Competence).
+In addition, all of our therapists have their North Carolina licensure and national accreditation by the American Speech Language and Hearing Association (Certificate of Clinical Competence).

 Our speech language team has expertise in assessment and treatment of individuals from birth through early adulthood with a wide variety of communication needs and diagnosis including: